 Understanding the need for expedited and convenient shipping options for all online businesses, Easyship partners with USPS to offer eCommerce store owners multiple shipping options for the convenience of their customers.

-By signing up for an Easyship account and accessing our Commercial Plus Pricing, you can have:
+By signing up for an Easyship account and accessing our Commercial Plus Pricing, you get:

 - The fastest mailing options